apache/ignite-extensions/modules/performance-statistics-ext/README.txt

         performance-statistics/build-report.sh path_to_files

     to build the performance report.
-It will be created in the new directory under the performance statistics files path:
+It will be created in the new directory under the performance statistics files:

         path_to_files/report_yyyy-MM-dd_HH-mm-ss/